arangodb-helper/java-benchmark/README.md

                                               "document_update", "document_replace"
-    --threads <Integer>                       number of parallel client threads (default: 1) -u,--user <String>                           username to use when connecting (default: root) --waitForSync <Boolean>                   use waitForSync for created collections (default: false)
+    --threads <Integer>                       number of parallel client threads (default: 1) -u,--user <String>                           username to use when connecting (default: root) --vertexCollection <String>               vertex collection name to use in graph (default:
+                                              ArangoJavaBenchmarkVertex)
+    --waitForSync <Boolean>                   use waitForSync for created collections (default: false)
 ```